sethforprivacy/sethforprivacy.com/content/guides/run-a-p2pool-node.md

 # Viewing your mining stats

+As there is no standard pool for you to use to check your statistics, you may be wondering how you can see your pool-side hashrate in total, shares found, accumulated approximate reward, etc.

+The easiest way to check your statistics is to use a community-run website, [p2pool.observer](https://p2pool.observer/), and enter your payout address to view statistics, shares, payouts, etc.

+If you don't want to enter your address into website, you can also use the p2pool node itself to check statistics.

 *Thanks to DataHoarder on Matrix/IRC for the tip on how to do this!*

-As there is no standard pool for you to use to check your statistics, you may be wondering how you can see your pool-side hashrate in total, shares found, accumulated approximate reward, etc.

-Thankfully there is a command within `p2pool` that allows you to do just this!
-To check your current statistics, simply attach to the containers console, run `status`, and view the output:
+To check your current statistics via your own p2pool node, simply attach to the containers console, run `status`, and view the output:

 ```bash
 docker attach p2pool